lmigueldf/doc/native/ios-guide.md

 ## [Overview](./ios-stages.html)

-The development cycle can be broken down into [five stages](./ios-stages.html), leading up to deployment on the iTunes App Store.
+The development cycle can be broken down into [four stages](./ios-stages.html), leading up to deployment on the iTunes App Store.
 Initially, all development is done with [web tools](../guide/install.html) and emulated devices.

-Then the [Test App](./ios-test-app.html) is used to accelerate transition onto the mobile devices, with the help of [remote debugging](./ios-remote-debug.html) tools.

 Then [iOS building](./ios-build.html) is encouraged to test and demo your game, which graduates into group testing with TestFlight, and finally deployment